How PBA Is Diagnosed

 Any doctor who is knowledgeable about PBA can provide a diagnosis, although not all doctors will be familiar with the condition.
 Doctors who specialize in treating neurologic conditions and brain injuries may have experience in treating PBA.
 Below is a short list of specialists who may be familiar with PBA:

-Robert, a patient living with TBI and PBA
+Dan, a real patient living with multiple sclerosis and PBA

 Individual results vary.
-Robert is a real patient living with PBA.
+Dan is a real patient living with PBA.
 Image reflects patient’s health status at the time the image was captured.

 PBA May Be Difficult To Diagnose